sanko/At_future.pm/README.md

 Yeah, this is on the TODO list.

-# Feeds and Content Metods
+# Feeds and Content Methods

 Most of a core client's functionality is covered by these methods.